Chipdelmal/SoNA3BS/pages/mydoc/docHumanVariables.md

 ---
-title: Documentation
+title: Humans
 sidebar: mydoc_sidebar
 permalink: docHumanVariables.html
 folder: mydoc
 toc: true
-summary: "Human Descriptions"
+summary: "Humans are extremely flexible in their behaviour to accomodate different epidemiological scenarios.
+Their movement and activity times help determine the patterns in which a disease can spread so their relevance in the process of can not be neglected."
 ---

 ## General Behaviour

-Humans are extremely flexible in their behaviour.
-In general terms they are divided into households.
-Each person "belongs" to a household to which it returns each night (generally speaking).
-Humans are further divided into "workers" and "home-stayers".
+In general terms humans are divided into households.
+Each person 'belongs' to a household to which it returns each night (generally speaking).
+Humans are further divided into 'workers' and 'home-stayers'.
 Worker humans go to their assigned work zone every day for a predetermined amount of time.
 Humans can be also programmed with a certain probability of visiting other households.

 ## Variables